emqx/neuron-docs/en_US/use_cases.md

 ![sparkplugB](./assets/sparkplugB.png)

-EMQ X Broker or Cluster is the main component of infrastruture to manage all MQTT message traffic.
+EMQX Broker or Cluster is the main component of infrastruture to manage all MQTT message traffic.
 Devices and sensors through the Neuron (EoN node) can communicate with application node such as SCADA systems, data historians and analysis programs.

 ## Unified Namespace
-Unified namespace is a suit of solution software (EMQ X Broker + Neuron) that acts as central repository where any application and device can publish or subscirbe contextualized data for a specific need.
+Unified namespace is a suit of solution software (EMQX Broker + Neuron) that acts as central repository where any application and device can publish or subscirbe contextualized data for a specific need.
 This simplifies dataops at scale since it is possible to interact with different industrial applications using the same namespace and communication interface.
 This makes your industrial information system to scale up easily.

 Unified Namespace Solution offers below advantages:
 * Integration Simplification
 * Easy Devices Additions

-The EMQ X Broker or Cluster allows the communication between the various industrial applications, which are data producers and data consumers at the same time.
+The EMQX Broker or Cluster allows the communication between the various industrial applications, which are data producers and data consumers at the same time.
 Neuron will connect to various IIoT devices and process the collected data in eKuiper stream processing engine to generate contextualized data.
-This contextualized data will be published to EMQ X Broker or Cluster, and can be visualized by single point of MQTT connection in all industrial applications such as SCADA tools, BI analytic software, MES, ERP.
+This contextualized data will be published to EMQX Broker or Cluster, and can be visualized by single point of MQTT connection in all industrial applications such as SCADA tools, BI analytic software, MES, ERP.

 ![uns](./assets/uns.png)

-EMQ X Broker or Cluster and Neuron together can form an UNS.
+EMQX Broker or Cluster and Neuron together can form an UNS.
 Industrial applications such as MES, ERP can uitilize the benefits of UNS.
 For example, UNS eliminates massive point to point connections and minimizes the load on data transmission.